-Manitoba’s most common mortgage term is 5 years, specifically the 5-year fixed-rate mortgage.
+Manitoba‘s most common mortgage term is 5 years, specifically the 5-year fixed-rate mortgage.
 While this is only sometimes the most economical option for everyone, it has become the most popular.
-A fixed rate is beneficial for budgeting purposes and offers financial stability, given that mortgage payments always remain the same.
+A fixed-rate benefits budgeting and offers financial stability, given that mortgage payments always remain the same.

 Deciding on a fixed rate is a question of personal choice and risk appetite.
 We recommend speaking with a mortgage professional to assess any material risks that may pose a concern for you over the term of your mortgage.